rsp/ifa/PITCHME.md

 - Clients will see that we can build fast systems
 - Easy to build new website prototypes
 - Easy to create a company mobile app
+- Easy to integrate with the IoT projects

 ---